Kong/docs.konghq.com/app/konnect/service-catalog/index.md

 </details>

-<details><summary>How can I identify and reuse existing services?</summary>
+<details><summary>How can I identify and reuse existing Resources?</summary>
 {% capture service_mapping %}
-Service Catalog will pull in any services that match your specified criteria when you enable integrations.
+Service Catalog will pull in any Resources that match your specified criteria when you enable integrations.
 {% endcapture %}

 {{ konnect_concepts | markdownify }}